mongodb/leafygreen-ui/packages/descendants/src/Highlight/README.md

 ## `options.onInit`: Setting the initial highlight

-To set the initial highlight, provide an `onInit` callback to the `options` argument of `useHighlight`.
+To set the initial highlight (or run side-effects once on init), provide an `onInit` callback to the `options` argument of `useHighlight`.

 ```ts
 const { getDescendants, dispatch } = useInitDescendants<HTMLDivElement>();